DhivyaDG/Power-BI/README.md

 # Tools and Technologies
 Power BI: Used for data visualization and dashboard creation.<br>
-Datasets: Various public datasets from DataQuest
+Datasets: Various public datasets from DataQuest<br>
 Key Features:
-Interactive dashboards with filters and slicers.
+Interactive dashboards with filters and slicers.<br>
-Visualizations such as bar charts, line graphs, and scatter plots to display trends.
+Visualizations such as bar charts, line graphs, and scatter plots to display trends.<br>
 Data analysis through Power BI's DAX functions.